wp-plugins/livepress/readme.txt

-=== Plugin Name ===
+=== Author Avatars List ===
 Contributors: bforchhammer, pbearne
 Donate link:
 Tags: Avatar, Author, Editor, Image, Photo, Picture, Profile, Shortcode, Random, Sidebar, Thumbnail, User, Widget, Wpmu Requires at least: 2.6
-Tested up to: 2.7
+Tested up to: 2.7.1
-Stable tag: 0.5.1
+Stable tag: 0.6

-Display lists of avatars from blog users using widgets or shortcodes.
+Display lists of user avatars using widgets or shortcodes.

 == Description ==

-This plugin provides a widget and a [shortcode](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_ShortCode_Documentation) which allow you to show lists of avatars of blog users.
+This plugin makes it easy to *display lists of user avatars* on your (multiuser) blog.

+It also allows to *insert single avatars* for blog users or any email address into a post or page.
+(Great for displaying an image of someone you're talking about.)

+Avatar lists can be inserted into your sidebar by adding a widget or into posts/pages by using a [shortcode](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_ShortCode_Documentation).
+The plugin comes with a tinymce editor plugin which makes inserting shortcodes very easy.

-The widget can be configured to
+Both shortcode and widget can be configured to...

-*   Show a custom title
+*   Show a custom title (widget only)
 *   Only show specific user groups and/or hide certain users
 *   Limit the number of users shown
 *   Change the sort order of users or show in random order
 *   Adjust the size of user avatars
 *   Show users from the current blog, all blogs or a selection of blogs (on WPMU)
-*   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping (experimental).
+*   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping (experimental feature).

-All features available in the widget are also available using a shortcode which means you can insert avatar lists whereever you want!

 The plugin makes use of built in wordpress (core) functions to retrieve user information and get avatars.

-The plugin has been developed for wpmu 2.6. and tested on wp 2.6. and wp 2.7.
+Single user avatars can be inserted using the [show_avatar shortcode](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_ShortCode_Documentation#The.C2.A0.5Bshow_avatar.5D_shortcode) and configured to...

+*   Adjust the size of the user avatar.
+*   Align the avatar left, centered or right.

+Please report bugs and provide feedback in the [wordpress support forum](http://wordpress.org/tags/author-avatars?forum_id=10#postform).
+(I'm following all posts with the "author-avatars" tag.)

 Planned Features/Ideas:

-*   Shortcode creation wizard for WYSIWYG Editor
 *   User information popup on rollover
 *   Advanced user display configuration / templates
+*   I18n: provide base for translations
-*   Any more ideas or suggestions? [tell us about it](mailto:b.forchhammer@mind2.de)!
+*   Any ideas or suggestions? [tell us about it](mailto:b.forchhammer@mind2.de)!

-= Changelog =
+= Latest Changes (Version 0.6) =

-Version 0.5.1

-*   Fixed method chaining error that caused a critical syntax error on PHP 4

-Version 0.5

-*    Added "show_avatar" shortcode
-*    Small MultiWidget fix by [Dan Cole](http://blog.firetree.net/2008/11/30/wordpress-multi-widget/#comment-24976)
-*    Refactored [show_avatar] shortcode into new file ShowAvatarShortcode.class.php to keep it all nice and tidy.
-*    Added basic blog filtering feature.
+*   Implementation of new Shortcode insertion wizard (tinymce plugin)
+*   Improved handling of script files and css stylesheets
-*    Added classes for settings and sitewide admin
+*   New classes FormHelper AuthorAvatarsForm  for easy and consistent rendering of form fields
-*    Added sitewide setting for the blog filter
-*    Updated update mechanism in AuthorAvatars.class.php
-*    Added "Group by blog" feature
+*   Various Code Documentation Changes and Cleanups

 [Full Changelog](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_Changelog)